-Several thousand diseases affect humans, yet fewer than 500 have any treatment.
-Translational scientists aim to address that gap by taking basic discoveries about the causes of a disease and transforming this knowledge into a new treatment — such as a drug, device, diagnostic or behavioral intervention — that tangibly improves human health.
+NCATS is all about getting more treatments to more patients more efficiently.
+Several thousand genetic diseases affect humans, of which only about 500 have any treatment.
+Translational scientists aim to address that gap by taking basic discoveries about the causes of a disease and transforming this knowledge into a new treatment and demonstrating that it tangibly improves human health.

 - A lack of understanding of the science behind the translational process.

 - Environments that do not support collaborations in the public and private sectors.

 - Inflexible, inefficient clinical trial designs and low participation in studies.